NEW: Kim Jong Un says North Korea "fully ready" to defend itself

 Presiding over a massive military parade in the nation’s capital, North Korean leader Kim Jong Un said his country was “fully ready” to defend itself against any U.S. threat.

 North Korea’s weekend celebration marking the 70th anniversary of its central political party could turn out to be one of the biggest military parades ever for the country, according to analysis of satellite images.

 Kim watched the extravaganza from a viewing platform and gave a rare live televised speech.
 Last year, Kim didn’t show during a mysterious absence that lasted over a month.

 “Our party can confidently state that our revolutionary armament today can deal with any kind of war U.S. imperialists ask for, and we are fully ready to persistently defend the country’s blue sky and the well-being of the people,” he told the gathered crowds.

 North Korea’s regime is fond of saber rattling and has made plenty of threats before.
 Intimidating words about the United States and South Korea have been more the norm than not for years.

 Foreign dignitaries, media and tourists gathered in Pyongyang for the spectacle, which saw fighter jets flying in a “70” formation.

 Message from China

-International observers will be scrutinizing the weekend's celebrations for details including who appears with Kim in public for clues into his inner circle, as well as what kind of military hardware Pyongyang parades and whether the leadership will conduct any sort of weapons testing.
+It’s also the occasion when international observers scrutinize details including who appears with Kim in public for clues into his inner circle, as well as what kind of military hardware Pyongyang parades and whether the leadership will conduct any sort of weapons testing.

 By October, that area had swelled to about 800 tents, 700 trucks and 200 armored vehicles, with people appearing to move in formations “possibly in preparation for the parade,” wrote Joseph Bermudez Jr, an analyst on North Korean affairs.